IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 The IETF LLC Board is directly accountable to the IETF community for the performance of the IASA 2.0.
-However, the nature of the Board's work involves treating the IESG and IAB as major internal customers of the administrative support services.
-The Board and the IETF Executive Director should not consider their work successful unless the IESG and IAB are also satisfied with the administrative support that the IETF is receiving.
+However, the nature of the Board's work involves treating the IESG, IRTF, and IAB as major internal customers of the administrative support services.
+The Board and the IETF Executive Director should not consider their work successful unless the IESG, IRTF, and IAB are also satisfied with the administrative support that the IETF is receiving.

 ## Review of IETF Executive Director and IETF LLC Board Decisions